 - Endorses the ICTI Code of Business Practices.

 - Supports the Self Regulatory Code of Advertising Toys for Children (CAPIJ)

 - Strategic orientation

 - By analyzing Famosa’s initial situation, consulting with the most important stakeholders, and inventorying those practices in line with its CSR, the company can define a strategic CSR framework in which Famosa can adopt certain practices within CSR in years to come.
 It is within this context that the following guidelines, contained in the CSR Development Plan for 2013-2016, were established:

 - Promoting the practice of CSR, linked to the growth and competitiveness of Famosa, where innovation, efficiency and professional development are the distinctive qualities and where special attention is paid to internal stakeholders.

 - Encouraging transparency at every level of CSR development (environmental, social and good governance) by carrying out specific actions that contribute to dialogue and communication, as well as by conveying its CSR, both within the Famosa Group and externally.

-- Incorporating CSR into daily management and throughout the value chain, specifically by applying the criteria required by the international standards adopted (ISO 14001, OSHAS) and by the public commitments made (Global Compact, ICTI CARE, Self Regulatory Code of Advertising Toys for Children).
+- Incorporating CSR into daily management and throughout the value chain, specifically by applying the criteria required by the international standards adopted (ISO 14001, ISO 45001) and by the public commitments made (Global Compact, ICTI Ethical Toy Program, Self Regulatory Code of Advertising Toys for Children).